BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Objectives-List.md

 | _left_   | -4 / 4         | Shows the amount of blocks that still need to be broken / placed for the objective to be completed. |
 | _total_  | -10 / 10       | Shows the initial amount of blocks that needed to be broken / placed.                               |

-You can use these variables to always get positive values:
+You can use these placeholders to always get positive values:

 | Name              | Example Output | Explanation                                                                                                  |
 |-------------------|----------------|--------------------------------------------------------------------------------------------------------------|